SpaceKatt/github-org-microservice/README.md

 ![Client request flow diagram](docs/diagrams/out/user-data-flow.png)

-The `PUT /v1/{org/repositories/to_file` endpoint has a very similar data flow.
-Instead of returning the repository list to the client, the server simply save the data locally and returns `201 Created`.
+The `PUT /v1/{org}/repositories/to_file` endpoint has a very similar data flow.
+Instead of returning the repository list to the client, the server simply saves the data locally and returns `201 Created`.
 (The author will leave making a corresponding diagram as an exercise for the reader.)

 ## Development